Last Updated on

 Before sleeping at around 10pm: 1 cup of Milk with date syrup/protein powder

-1. As a pregnant woman you need no extra calories during first trimester, about 350 extra a day in 2nd trimester, about 450 extra calories a day in 3rd trimester.
+1. As a pregnant woman you need no extra calories during first trimester, about 350 extra a day in the 2nd trimester, about 450 extra calories a day in the 3rd trimester.
 You should not overload yourself with fat rich food.

-3. Consume these food items daily: 2-3 walnuts, almonds soaked in water over night, banana/fig, spinach/fenugreek, raggi, sprouted beans sp.
+3. Consume these food items daily: 2-3 walnuts, almonds soaked in water overnight, banana/fig, spinach/fenugreek, raggi, sprouted beans sp.
 Moong

 4. Ghee has DHA, its good for your baby but remember to limit daily intake.